diobenu08koga/binance_future_trading_bot/README.md

+# Binance Futures Trading Bot

+A trading bot designed for automated futures trading on Binance exchange.

+## Features

+- Automated futures trading
+- Risk management
+- Multiple trading strategies
+- Real-time market data analysis

+## Installation

+1. Clone the repository
+2. Install dependencies: `pip install -r requirements.txt`
+3. Configure your API keys in the config file
+4. Run the bot: `python run_bot.py`

+## Usage

+The bot executes trades based on configured strategies and market conditions.

+## Warning

+This software is for educational purposes.
+Test thoroughly before using with real funds.

 # Binance Future Trading Bot (EMA Crossover Strategy)
 <p>This bot automates future trading on Binance based on Exponential Moving Average (EMA) crossovers.
 When the short-term EMA crosses above the long-term EMA, it's an indication of upward momentum, and the bot places a buy order.
 Conversely, when the short-term EMA crosses below the long-term EMA, signaling potential downward momentum, the bot places a sell order.</p>